-How to Install Google Analytics to Measure Content Marketing
+How to Install Google Analytics and Set Up Google Search Console

 Still not set up on Google Analytics?
 Don’t worry, you’re not alone, and this post will tell you exactly how to install Google Analytics on your website.

 Whatever your business and marketing goals, you need to be able to measure the right metrics.
 Here’s a quick walkthrough of how to install Google Analytics on your blog or website to measure and analyze your traffic.
 If you don’t know what Google Analytics is or don’t know how to install it on your website, then read on.
 For the simplified step-by-step instructions to install Google Analytics, scroll down to the numbered steps.